The holiday let top 6

 As a specialist Broker, we frequently receive questions from potential borrowers, asking about how holiday let mortgages work.
 The number of questions we receive is growing rapidly, possibly due to Airbnb and short term letting being regularly talked about in the UK national press.

-As a specialist in advising on short term mortgages, the list of questions we receive is rather long, however below are 6 that stand out in the minds of our brokers:
+As a specialist in advising on mortgages for short term letting, the list of questions we receive is rather long, however below are 6 that stand out in the minds of our brokers:

 - Do I need to have a minimum level of personal income to be eligible?